 Trump impeachment goes to Senate, testing his sway over GOP

-WASHINGTON -- Democrats marched the impeachment case against Donald Trump to the Senate Monday night for the start of his historic trial, but Republican senators were easing off their criticism of the former president and shunning calls to convict him over the deadly siege at the U.S. Capitol.
+WASHINGTON -- House Democrats delivered the impeachment case against Donald Trump to the Senate for the start of his historic trial, but Republican senators were easing off their criticism of the former president and shunning calls to convict him over the deadly siege at the U.S. Capitol.

 It's an early sign of Trump's enduring sway over the party.

-The House prosecutors delivered the sole impeachment charge of "incitement of insurrection," making the ceremonial walk across the Capitol to the Senate.
+The nine House prosecutors carried the sole impeachment charge of "incitement of insurrection" across the Capitol on Monday night in a solemn and ceremonial march to the Senate along the same halls the rioters ransacked just weeks ago.
+In a scene reminiscent of just a year ago -- Trump is the first president twice impeached -- the lead House prosecutor, Rep. Jamie Raskin of Maryland, stood before the Senate to read the House resolution charging "high crimes and misdemeanors."

 But Republican denunciations of Trump have cooled since the Jan.
 6 riot.
-Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questions whether Trump's repeated demands to overturn Joe Biden's election really amounted to incitement.
+Instead Republicans are presenting a tangle of legal arguments against the legitimacy of the trial and questioning whether Trump's repeated demands to overturn Joe Biden's election really amounted to incitement.

-Sen. John Cornyn, R-Texas, said if Congress starts holding impeachment trials of former officials, what's next: "Could we go back and try President Obama?"
+Sen. John Cornyn, R-Texas, asked if Congress starts holding impeachment trials of former officials, what's next: "Could we go back and try President Obama?"

 Besides, he suggested, Trump has already been held to account.
 "One way in our system you get punished is losing an election."